Scott Starks

-Scott Starks (born July 23, 1983) is a former American football cornerback for the Jacksonville Jaguars of the National Football League (NFL).
+Scott Starks (born July 23, 1983) is an American former professional football player who was a cornerback for the Jacksonville Jaguars of the National Football League (NFL).
+He was selected by the Jaguars in the third round of the 2005 NFL draft with the 87th overall pick.
 Jason Fletcher of B&F Sports was his agent.
 He is known for recovering a Kyle Orton fumble and running it back for a touchdown to help the Wisconsin Badgers defeat the Purdue Boilermakers in the 2004 season.
 Starks was also a track star at the Wisconsin, where he competed in the 100 meters, posting a personal best of 10.64 seconds.